 - Adhesive dressings – these supplies make sure that your dressing of the wound stays in place.
 They are excellent for cuts and slits.
 You need them in different shapes and sizes and the minimum is 20 pieces of individually packed dressings.

 - Bandages and eye pads – two stretch bandages come in handy in cases of bleeding that needs to be contained and compressed.
 Regular ones have their use, as well.
 It is best to have two of each kind.
 Also, eye pads are specially formed types of bandages that serve to protect the hurt eye from possible infections.
 All these supplies need to be sterile.

 - Wound dressings – you use bandages to keep the wound dressings in place.
 That is why they need to be sterile and unmedicated.
 They are what comes in contact with the wound, so if they are not sterile, there is a good chance that the wound will be infected.
 You cannot predict the wounds, so you need to be prepared.
 The most commonly picked sizes are 12 cm x 12 cm and 18 cm x 18 cm.
 Keep the stock of 6 smaller dressings and 2 big ones.

 - Clasps and safety pins – the wound dressings provide protection for the wound and the bandages keep them fixed, but what makes the bandage stick?
 That is where the clasps and the safety pins come.
 They are needed to attach the bandages and other first aid supplies.

 - Resuscitation mask – it is not always sanitary and/or safe to give mouth-to-mouth to an unconscious person.
-That is why you should use resuscitation mask.
-It contains filters that prevent the viruses and bacteria to get transferred from one person to another during CPR.
+That is why you should use a resuscitation mask.
+It contains filters that prevent viruses and bacteria to get transferred from one person to another during CPR.

 - Different small tools – the use of scissors is obvious.
 You need to open the packages and tailor the bandages in some situations.
 Tweezers are irreplaceable when you need to remove foreign objects from eyes or ears.